 For details about becoming a visiting scholar at UC Berkeley, please see the university's Visiting Scholar and Postdoc Affairs (VSPA) program website.

-Short-term housing: Unlike many other major research universities, UC Berkeley does not have dedicated university-owned housing for visiting researchers nor does it have a housing office to help faculty/students/visitors find housing.
+Short-term housing: Unlike many other major research universities, UC Berkeley does not have dedicated university-owned housing for visiting researchers.
 This is particularly problematic as the Bay Area is currently in the midst of the hottest real-estate market in the United States for both renting and buying.
 This means that there are very few rental units on the market, very few of them are wheelchair accessible, and almost none are available for the type of short-term lease (3-9 months) that would make sense to a visiting researcher.
 Short-term visitors are also not eligible any city- or state-based housing options.
-In terms of budget, you should plan to spend at least $2000 - $4000 a month on rent, depending on your housing situation.
+In terms of budget, you should plan to spend at least $1000 - $2500 - $4000 a month on rent, depending on your housing situation (the lower limit is for people who are able to live in shared-housing with roommates; the middle for a very small studio apartment; and the higher limit for a 2 bedroom apartment).

 If you are staying for an academic term (Fall or Spring) or academic year (August - May) and are willing to live in a dormitory-style environment, then explore the International House at Berkeley.
 It is located on the southeast side of campus and you can purchase a meal-plan at its dining hall, which is convenient for people who do not / cannot cook.
 Aside from being on top of a hill, I-House is wheelchair accessible and has visual fire alarms and doorbells.
 Caveats are that single rooms cost about $2500/mo and there is no assurance that there is availability.

-If I-House doesn't work and you need help locating non-university housing, the VSPA office has promised to hire staff to help people find housing but they are operating under limited resources.
+If I-House doesn't work and you need help locating non-university housing, Cal Rentals has a housing page but many of the places may require an academic year lease.
+The VSPA office has promised to hire staff to help people find housing but they are operating under limited resources.
 As mentioned above, HIFIS and Disability Studies do not have the resources to help visiting scholars locate housing.

 Our best advice is to check the following websites: